West Chester Dance Works is in pursuit...

 Vice President: Rodney Matthews

-Board Members: Steven Datlof, Diane Matthews, Faith Nsereko, L. Diane Toaltoan
+Board Members: Steven Datlof, Diane Matthews, L. Diane Toaltoan

 Our Programs